maksmaisak/htn/README.md

 ## Getting started

+The plugin is available on the [Unreal Marketplace](https://www.unrealengine.com/marketplace/en-US/product/29560d88937e4cd1a435f4b634890655).

 For quick setup, check out the [Tutorials](tutorials.md) page.

 For a deeper introduction to HTN planning in the plugin, check out [HTN planning overview](planning.md).